 New and Updated Articles

 Oxford Bibliographies is regularly updated with new articles and additions to existing articles.
-This month, 72 new and revised articles have been added across the following subjects.
+This month, 106 new articles have been added to the following subjects:

 To learn more about the Oxford Bibliographies update program, including the peer-review process and the annual review of articles, please visit the Updating Program page.